 Federal Residential Renewable Energy Tax Credit

-Solar incentives are intended to encourage homeowners to make the switch to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
-These incentives can include cash back, upfront discounts or credit towards your monthly utility bill.
-Some incentives are handled by the federal government, some by the state of Illinois and some by your specific utility company, county or municipality.
+Solar incentives are designed to encourage homeowners to switch their home over to renewable energy by offering incentives that lower the financial burden of solar panel installation and use.
+The incentives can include upfront discounts, cash back or credit towards your monthly utility bill.
+Some incentives are offered by the federal government, some by the state of Illinois and some by your specific utility company, county or municipality.
 Some broad categories of solar incentives include:

 Federal Solar Incentives

 When you think about solar incentives, you likely think of federal incentives first.
 You might have heard of the Federal Solar Investment Tax Credit, or ITC.
 This is a tax credit equal to a predetermined percentage of the money you spend on your solar system.